 - Non-profit tax-exempt status.

-- Demonstrated commitment to contemporary American music.
+- For General Operating Support applicants, commitment to contemporary American music.

 Funding decisions will be made by a peer panel chosen by the Fund.
 The following criteria will be applied in evaluating grant proposals:

 - For ensembles: artistic quality of the ensemble's performances, as determined from the work samples, and its overall repertoire.

 - For presenters, or organizations that are otherwise involved with performances: are the ensembles and repertoire being presented of outstanding artistic quality?